alecthomas/mph/README.md

 ## How would it be used?

-Typically, the hash table would be used as a fast index into a (much) larger data set, with values in the hash table being file offsets or similar.
+Typically, the table would be used as a fast index into a (much) larger data set, with values in the table being file offsets or similar.

-The hash tables can be serialized.
+The tables can be serialized.
 Numeric values are written in little endian form.

 ## Example code